by Robert A. Muenchen

 The Tidyverse Curse

 There’s a common theme in many of the sections above: a task that is hard to perform using base a R function is made much easier by a function in the dplyr package.
 That package, and its relatives, are collectively known as the tidyverse.
-Its functions help with many tasks, such as selecting, renaming, or transforming variables, filtering or sorting observations, combining data frames, and doing by-group analyses. dplyr is such a helpful package that Rdocumentation.org shows that it is the single most popular R package (as of 3/23/2017.)
+Its functions help with many tasks, such as selecting, renaming, or transforming variables, filtering or sorting observations, combining data frames, and doing by-group analyses. dplyr is such a helpful package that Rdocumentation.org shows that it is in the 99.99th percentile of downloads (as of 7/20/2019.)
 As much of a blessing as these commands are, they’re also a curse to beginners as they’re more to learn.
-The main packages of dplyr, tibble, tidyr, and purrr contain a few hundred functions, though I use “only” around 60 of them regularly.
+The main tidyverse packages (excluding ggplot2) contain over 700 functions, though I use “only” around 60 of them regularly.
 As people learn R, they often comment that base R functions and tidyverse ones feel like two separate languages.
 The tidyverse functions are often the easiest to use, but not always; its pipe operator is usually simpler to use, but not always; tibbles are usually accepted by non-tidyverse functions, but not always; grouped tibbles may help do what you want automatically, but not always (i.e. you may need to ungroup or group_by higher levels).
 Navigating the balance between base R and the tidyverse is a challenge to learn.

 A demonstration of the mental overhead required to use tidyverse function involves the usually simple process of printing data.
 I mentioned this briefly in the Identity Crisis section above.
 Let’s look at an example using the built-in mtcars data set using R’s built-in print function: